Cold-weather warfare: Military engineering

 Military engineers design and construct transportation and troop-support facilities.
 In cold climates frozen ground can make digging difficult.
 Soviet Army doctrine gave them the responsibility to establish build and maintain routes, including water crossings, build and destroy obstacles that require special equipment, construct and maintain airfields, and to build shelter for personnel.
 Operations that didn't require special equipment were left to other troops.
 The Taschenbuch describes a variety of ways to employ local resources to create roads, shelters and fortifications.

 Engineers provide roadways, landing zones, shelter, water supply and wastewater disposal, and electrical power to encampments.
 Roadway and landing zones require heavy equipment, which is more fatiguing to operate in the cold and necessary to protect from freezing.
 Snowstorms require cleanup and spring thaw requires management of thawed soil.
 Landing zones require stabilization of dust and snow to avoid blinding helicopter pilots.
-The US Army has cold-weather adaptive kits for providing water and electrical utilities.
+The U.S. Army has cold-weather adaptive kits for providing water and electrical utilities.
 The tactical engineer has limited options for providing a water supply; they are in order of ease of provision: drawing water from rivers or lakes, melting ice or snow, or drilling wells.

 Water supply and treatment is especially challenging in the cold.
-US Army tactical water purification systems require a winter kit operate between 32 and -25 F. Water storage may require heating.
-Water source exploitation may require angering through ice, if shaped charges are not available.
+U.S. Army tactical water purification systems require a winter kit operate between 32 and -25 F. Water storage may require heating.
+Water source exploitation may require augering through ice, if shaped charges are not available.
 The water distribution system can be subject to freezing and clogging from frazil ice.
 Where chemical treatment is used, it takes longer to dissolve in the treated water.